SapphireLab/Sapphire-TTS-Collection/OpenSource/Official/2024.08.27_Mini-Omni/Paper.md

 #### Audio Generation with text instruction

 > Language models have undergone substantial advancements, demonstrating exceptional reasoning capabilities within the text modality.
-> In response, \textbf{Mini-Omni} has been restructured to transfer these reasoning abilities to streaming audio output through a text-audio parallel decoding approach.
+> In response, ***Mini-Omni*** has been restructured to transfer these reasoning abilities to streaming audio output through a text-audio parallel decoding approach.
 > This method simultaneously outputs both audio and text tokens, with the audio generated via text-to-speech synthesis, ensuring real-time delivery while leveraging the text-based reasoning strengths.
 > To align with the inputs of large models, all sequences generated in parallel are summed before producing the next token, as illustrated in Figure 1.
 > This approach enables the model to achieve real-time voice output in chat scenarios with minimal first token delay.